activatedgeek/torchrl/docs/source/concepts.rst

 Hyper-Parameter Set
 --------------------

-A :class:`~torchrl.registry.hparams.HParams` set is a class of arbitrary key-value pairs that contain the hyper-parameters for the problem.
+A :class:`~torchrl.registry.problems.HParams` set is a class of arbitrary key-value pairs that contain the hyper-parameters for the problem.
 Keeping these as first-class objects in the code base allow for easily reproducible experiments.